actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/02 Time Service Interface.md

 ### The Name and Package of the Interface

 In Jadex, the fully qualified name of a service interface is used for service discovery.
 Therefore when you implement a time user component to search for your *ITimeService*, Jadex will discover all components worldwide that offer a service of type *jadex.micro.quickstart.ITimeService*.
-Therefore, if you make sure to use the interface and package name as shown, you might be able to find other peoples time provider components.
-E.g. for testing purposes there should be a time provider running in our [infrastructure](http://www.activecomponents.org/bin/view/Infrastructure/Overview).
+If you make sure to use the interface and package name as shown, you might be able to find other people's time provider components.

-*todo: infrastructure link?*
+[//]: # (*todo: E.g. for testing purposes there should be a time provider running on our infrastructure.*)
+[//]: # (*todo: infrastructure link?*)
-*todo: time provider autodeploy from build*
+[//]: # (*todo: time provider autodeploy from build*)
-*todo: web page listing available time providers (jadex.js)*
+[//]: # (*todo: web page listing available time providers (jadex.js)*)

 ### The *getLocation()* Method